-6.5 What is the scope of intellectual property protection for software as a medical device?
+6.5 How do intellectual property laws in your jurisdiction impact the scope of intellectual property protection for software as a medical device?

 An invention of software can be patented.
 If an invention of software to be used for a medical device is patented, the scope of patent protection is the same as that for other patents.
 Please see the response to question 6.1 on the general scope of patent protection.
 Further, software can be considered as works of computer programming under the Copyright Act of Japan.
 The scope of copyright protection for works of computer programming is the same as that for other works.
 Please see the response to question 6.2 on the general scope of copyright protection.